-Longer, end-to-end walkthroughs that combine the control plane and data plane into realistic flows.
-Each assumes a control-plane Streams client constructed with baseUrl/apiKey/orgId.
+This page gives longer, end-to-end walkthroughs.
+They combine the control plane and data plane into realistic flows.
+Each recipe assumes a control-plane Streams client constructed with baseUrl/apiKey/orgId.

 Recipe 1 — Go live from the browser, watch with a signed URL

-A complete “create input → publish a webcam → watch” loop, entirely in the browser, using the SDK’s MoQT publisher and viewer.
+This is a complete “create input → publish a webcam → watch” loop.
+It runs entirely in the browser with the SDK’s MoQT publisher and viewer.

 1